 Then the prosthesis is fitted to your limb and adjusted to your needs

 The Importance of socket fit

 A poorly fitting socket in LOWER limb amputees can;

 - cause skin breakdowns or blisters and ulcers,

 - affect your ability to walk well,

 - impact your balance,

 - contribute to falls, and;

 - be uncomfortable and painful to wear.

-A poorly fitting socket in UPPER limb amputees can;

-- cause skin breakdowns and irritations, and; - impact your ability to successfully use the prosthesis.

-You should never walk on your prosthesis if it doesn't feel right.
+A poorly fitting socket in UPPER limb amputees can; - cause skin breakdowns and irritations, and; - impact your ability to successfully use the prosthesis.
+TIP You should never walk on your prosthesis if it doesn't feel right.
+You should never wear an upper limb prosthesis if it causes you pain.
 So how do you manage to keep a good fit between something that changes (your body) and something that doesn't (your socket)?
 You do it in two ways.
 Firstly, by trying to minimise changes in your stump.
 This includes; maintaining your diet and regular exercise; and, secondly by constantly reviewing how you feel in your prosthesis, checking the skin and contacting your prosthetist if you notice a change.
 Some people's residual limbs don't change.
 They wear the same limb and suspension system day in day out without any problems, while others will need to make several adjustments over the course of the day.
 Speak to your prosthetist about problem solving ideas which may be helpful for you.
 How often will I need a new prosthesis?